 Note on copyright: While the library will do everything we can to support your courses, we must be cognizant of copyright issues.
-While much of what you do will fall under Fair Use, we must adhere to the rules as best we can.
+Please see the EWU Policies listed below for more information.

 Document Delivery & Scanning Services: As you’re working to get your classes online, we are here to support you with material from our library collection.
 We are accepting document delivery requests; we will scan library materials to support the curriculum in your online courses.